sourceryinstitute/OpenCoarrays/INSTALL.md

 ### Linux ###

 The [Arch Linux] distribution provides an [aur package] for installing OpenCoarrays.
+Users of other Linux distributions may install the [Virtual machine] or use the [Installation Script].
-Users of other Linux distributions who prefer not to build OpenCoarrays from source might access OpenCoarrays via the the Lubuntu Linux virtual machine from the [Sourcery Institute Store] after installing the version of [VirtualBox] that is suitable for the relevant Linux distribution.
-Alternatively, if you desire to install using other Linux package management software such as [dnf] or [apt-get], please submit a feature request via our [Issues] page.
+Alternatively, if you desire to install using other Linux package Linux package management software such as [dnf] or [apt-get], please submit a feature request via our [Issues] page.

-## Virtual machine
+## Virtual machine ##

 Users of macOS, Windows, or Linux have the option to use OpenCoarrays by installing the Lubuntu Linux virtual machine from the [Sourcery Institute Store].
 The virtual machine boots inside